te9no/zmk-battery-center/README.md

 - Supports macOS and Windows
 - (Options)
   - Push notifications when
-    - Keyboard battery is low
+    - Keyboard battery level is low
     - Keyboard is connected/disconnected
   - Auto start at login
   - Switch between light and dark themes